-All support costs are divided between the four main headings using the full time equivalent staff numbers employed within those four sections each year.

-Included in the above figure is insurance at a cost of £6,306 (2021: £6,238) which was taken out over the year to cover Trustees, Governors and Officers of the Trust against legal liability arising from acts of neglect, error or omission.
+All support costs are divided between the four main headings using the full time equivalent staff numbers employed within those sections.
+Included in the above figure is insurance at a cost of £6,907 (2022: £6,306) which was taken out over the year to cover Trustees, Governors and Officers of the Trust against legal liability arising from acts of neglect, error or omission.